Cantina Tramin and their path to Alpine wines

 Changes in winery processes have consequences too.
 For example, the decision to extend maturation times to optimise wine quality meant sacrificing cash flow in the short term to reap dividends in the long run.

-However, this forward-thinking strategy also coincided with increasing market demand for quality wine and attracted critical acclaim.
+However, this forward-thinking strategy coincided with increasing market demand for quality wine and attracted critical acclaim.
 As a co-operative, all these additional rewards belong to the members.
 So it’s become a virtuous circle.

 The microclimate is affected by the warm Lake Kaltern (Caldaro, or Kalterer See) to the north and the Adriatic sea to the south.
 The afternoon “Ora” wind blowing from Lake Garda moderates the intense summer heat.
 However, after sunset, this wind stops abruptly when warm air rises and displaces the cool Roen mountain air, descending into the valley, producing dramatic temperature drops.
 Consequently, the vines rest at night, prolonging the ripening period and preserving vital acidity and aromas.